tenzir/tenzir/web/blog/tenzir-for-splunk-users/index.md

 - TQLs's `#schema` is an expression that is responsible for filtering the data sources.
 This is because all TQL pipelines are *multi-schema*, i.e., they can process more than a single type of data.
+The ability to specify a regular expression makes for a powerful way to select the desired input.

 ### Rare JA3 hashes